AUCSLAB/csci157-anonymization/README.md

 #### Problem 2

-Now is the time to produce the answer to the survey questions based on the responses.
+Now is the time to analyze the answers to the survey questions based on the responses.
 Specifically, you will compare the original file `src/responses.csv` and `randomized_responses.csv` and see if they produce similar results.

 In `src/statistics_template.py`, the method ```.read(responses_filename)``` of the class ```Statistics``` stores the survey responses into two dictionaries: